An Optimal Separation of Randomized and Quantum Query Complexity: Introduction

-For $k=2,$ this lower bound is the same as Aaronson and Ambainis's lower bound for the forrelation problem (which is $f_{n,2,H}$ in our notation).
+For $k=2,$ this lower bound is the same (up to a $\sqrt{\log n}$ factor) as Aaronson and Ambainis's lower bound for the forrelation problem (which is $f_{n,2,H}$ in our notation).
 For $k=3$ already, Theorem~\ref{thm:MAIN-randomized-lower-bound} is a polynomial improvement on all previous work, including Tal's recent result~\cite{Tal19Query}.
-Theorem~\ref{thm:MAIN-randomized-lower-bound} is essentially tight for all $k$, both even and odd, due to the matching upper bound $O_{k}(n^{1-1/k})$ of Aaronson and Ambainis~\cite{AA15forrelation} for bounded block-multilinear polynomials of degree $k$.
-Since $f_{n,k,U}$ has an efficient quantum protocol for every $U$ (see Section~\ref{subsec:rorrelation} for details), we obtain the following corollary: \begin{cor} Let $\epsilon>0$ be given.
-Then there is a partial Boolean function $f$ on $\pomon$ with
+Up to logarithmic factors, Theorem~\ref{thm:MAIN-randomized-lower-bound} is tight for every $k$ due to the matching upper bound $O_{k}(n^{1-1/k})$ of Bravyi, Gosset, Grier, and Schaeffer~\cite[Theorem~6]{bravyi2021quantum-to-classical}.